MatejGolian/accessibilityOverlay/README.md

-right::Overlay.focusNextTab() ; If the current control is a tab control use the right arrow to focus the next tab left::Overlay.focusPreviousTab() ; If the current control is a tab control use the left arrow to focus the previous tab enter::Overlay.activateCurrentControl() ; Activate the currently focused control ctrl::AccessibilityOverlay.stopSpeech() ; Stops SAPI (does not do anything in case of NVDA, since that's not needed)
+right::Overlay.focusNextTab() ; If the current control is a tab control use the right arrow to focus the next tab left::Overlay.focusPreviousTab() ; If the current control is a tab control use the left arrow to focus the previous tab enter::Overlay.activateCurrentControl() ; Activate the currently focused control ctrl::accessibilityOverlay.stopSpeech() ; Stops SAPI (does not do anything in case of NVDA, since that's not needed)
 ```
 ### Firing Extra/Custom Functions
 When creating elements such as buttons and tabs, you can optionally supply the names of functions that will be executed either after the given control receives focus or once its activated.
 These functions are always the last parameters expected by the constructors and the calling object is automatically passed on to them as a parameter.
 Tab objects only support firing functions on focus, while buttons support firing functions on activation as well.